csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Start by creating a new C\# solution.

-After creating the solution, in `Main` method, declare and initialize an int array called `numbers`.
+After creating the solution, declare and initialize an int array called `numbers`.
 Initialize the array so that it holds the following values, in the same order:

 ```
 4, 2, 6, 1, 7, 5, 3, 4, 2, 2, 8, 6, 3, 11, 7, 2, 9, 3, 1, 9, 7